-East Sussex Careers Hub is co-funded by the Careers and Enterprise Company and East Sussex County Council.
-Careers Hubs are key to the Government’s aims to improve careers education, as set out in the careers statutory guidance 2021 - GOV.UK.
+East Sussex Careers Hub is one of 40 across the country and is co-funded by the Careers and Enterprise Company and East Sussex County Council.
+Careers Hubs are key to the Government’s aims to improve careers education, as set out in the statutory guidance for schools and colleges on providing careers guidance.

-Enterprise Advisers are supported to undertake their role by the Careers Hub team, as well as given training and networking opportunities.
+East Sussex has over 40 Enterprise Advisers.
+They receive support from the Careers Hub as well as training and networking opportunities.

 - Mock interviews

 - Assembly or classroom talks